tomaschyly/GdprCookies/README.md

 This plugin was developed and tested using **Wordpress 4.9-5.2** with **PHP 5.5 - 7.1**.

-It should work with various scripts, e.g. Google Analytics, Facebook, etc. Some of this scripts may need small modification that any Web Developer should have no issue implementing.
+It should work with various scripts, e.g. Google Analytics, GA Google Analytics, Facebook, etc. Some of this scripts may need small modification that any Web Developer should have no issue implementing.

 This plugin is not designed to be used by someone with no Web Development experience.